This course meets for one session lasting 3 hours.

 During the year we offer a number of fly tying classes and clinics at no charge.

-This class is directed by Jerry Hopewell.
+This class is directed by Jerry Hopewell and takes place in Reedly, CA.

 At the Mission Peak Fly Anglers we hold monthly workshops where our members and occasionally guest tiers demonsrate and lead the group in tying new patterns.